ntoll/upytest/README.md

    `setup` and `teardown` functions can be overridden in the individual test modules.
 7. The `result` of awaiting `upytest.run` is a Python dictionary containing lists of tests bucketed under the keys: `"passes"`, `"fails"` and `"skipped"`.
-These results can be used for further processing and analysis (again, see `main.py` for an example of this in action.)
+These results are JSON serializable and can be used for further processing and analysis (again, see `main.py` for an example of this in action.)
 8. In your `index.html` make sure you use the `terminal` attribute when referencing your Python script (as in the `index.html` file in this repository):